Luzkan/smells/content/smells/data-clump.md

 ## Data Clump

 Data Clumps refer to a situation in which a few variables are passed around many times in the codebase instead of being packed into a separate object.
-Think of it as having to hold different groceries in a grocery store by hand, instead of putting them into a basket or at least a handy cardboard box — this is just not convenient.
-Any set of data items that are always or almost always used together, but are not organized together, should be packed into a class.
-An example could be the `RGB` values held separately rather than in a `RGB` object.
+Think of it as having to hold different groceries in a grocery store by hand instead of putting them into a basket or at least a handy cardboard box - this is just not convenient.
+Any set of data items that are permanently or almost always used together, but are not organized jointly, should be packed into a class.
+An example could be the `RGB` values held separately rather than in an `RGB` object.

 ### Causation

-Developers often believe that a pair of variables is unworthy of creating a separate instance for them that could aggregate them under a common abstraction. [[1](#sources)]
+Developers often believe that a pair of variables is unworthy of creating a separate instance for them that could aggregate them under a common abstraction [[1](#sources)].

 ### Problems

 #### **Hidden Abstraction**

-Variables grouped into object of its own increases the readability of the code, thus making the concept more clear.
+Variables grouped into objects of their own increase the readability of the code, thus making the concept clearer.

-#### **More Complex API’s**
+#### **More Complex APIs**

 Components Interfaces complexity increases with the number of accepted data